flobee/public/shell/gitea/install/README.md

 Note: `config.sh-dist` would be replaced with the default values!

-For automisations you can set the config to not ask questions anymore and disable the  `GITEA_BIN_URL`.
+For automisations you can set the config to not ask questions anymore and disable/update the  `GITEA_BIN_URL`.
 E.g. using your custom `config.sh`

 Then call `runner.sh '[new url]'` or `download.sh '[new url]'` to update or install gitea from that source bin url.

 To avoid overwriting your settings (e.g. when using `selfupdate.sh`) add your own `config.sh` including your settings which you can find in `config.sh-dist`.
-The script first scanns the default `config.sh-dist` file and then scanns your `config.sh` file (if exists) so that your values will take affect.
+The scripts first scanns the default `config.sh-dist` file and then scanns your `config.sh` file (if exists) so that your values will take account (lifo).

+## Usage over the time

+Add your custom `config.sh`:

++ Probably disable asking question
++ Set default action for updates (U)
++ set/disable the GITEA_BIN_URL and start updates using `runner.sh '[new url]'`

+Than you can run the `runner.sh` which just do all automatically.

+Once gitea is installed there are not may things to take care of.
+Except on OS changes or big changes of gitea where the installer needs some updates.

+Then use `selfupdate.sh` and compare/review the `config.sh-dist` for changes and update your custom `config.sh` if exists.